aiser-team/cabrnet/docs/manuals/cabrnet.md

 ### Sanity check
-For a quick sanity check of a particular architecture or overall training configuration, it is possible to use the `--sanity-check` option that only processes 5 batches per training epoch.
+For a quick sanity check of a particular architecture or overall training configuration, it is possible to use the `--sanity-check` option that only processes 1\% of the dataset and only one epoch per training period.
+Alternatively, the `--sampling-ratio` allows a finer control of the portion of data that is processed.

 ### Resuming computations
 CaBRNet provides options to save training checkpoints and resuming the training process from a given checkpoint.